CaosMaker96/Bambulab-P1S-Ultimate-Start-and-End-gCode/README.md

 The order of operation is:<br>
  - Reset machine status
  - Preheat and home
- - Check if the previous mesh is ok, if not, make another one
  - Do the complete bed mesh if it was checked, also do the vibration calibration
  - Prepare AMS if needed
  - Purge and wipe